 But remember: every action has a reaction.

 So, how has this newfound accessibility affected our planet’s wildlife and their respective ecosystems?
 Overtourism is every traveler’s problem.

 Well, since modern tourism spiked in the 1960s, we’ve seen certain destinations grow overrun with tourists (sometimes even outweighing the number of residents, like in Iceland — a wildlife lover’s paradise — where there are reportedly three tourists for every resident).
 Consequently, we’ve witnessed the creation and popularization of the term overtourism, and there’s been even more buzz around the word in the last year or so.
 Its meaning is simple: too many tourists, not enough space and resources.
 Think of St. Mark’s Square in Venice, or the neverending safaris in Kenya’s Maasai Reserve.

-What’s important to note is that with so many people heading out on trips each year (1.2 billion in 2017, to be exact), it’s becoming harder to ignore the effects of tourism on our planet and the animals we share it with.
+What’s important to note is that with so many people heading out on trips each year (1.2 billion in 2017, to be exact), it’s becoming harder to ignore the effects of tourism on our planet and the wildlife we share it with.
 Every day, we see more accommodating infrastructures built and fewer untouched areas protected and preserved.

 When it comes to the effects of overtourism, certain animals have had it worse than others.
 Think of the zebras affected by unethical safaris, or the elephants stuck in crowded sanctuaries.
 Picture cruise ships floating toward schools of fish and sea turtles.
 Then, turn your attention to the massive double-lane highways that lead to high-profile national parks — they weren’t always there, and now they’ve replaced the old-growth forests that once housed thousands of species.
 And, of course, airplanes can’t be left off the list either, as noise pollution causes animals to frantically flee their habitats and disperse, disrupting migration patterns and even leading to the desertion of newborns, not to mention its carbon footprint.